Truth, Trust & Transparency

 In those moments, you usually suspect that not all has been said: the business figures don't look so rosy, there were personal conflicts between management and people, both parties had different ideas or something completely different.
 Maybe it's really due to restructuring, but why haven't you heard about it so far?
 Why are consequences revealed first and then causes?
 You feel cheated, betrayed and suddenly neither safe nor motivated.
 You can't prove it, but you don't feel very well.
 The mood in the office shifts.

-Believe it or not, I have heard this story from several companies, ranging from start-ups with a few dozen employees to internationally successful companies with hundreds.
+Believe it or not, I've heard this story from companies ranging from startups with a dozen employees to internationally successful companies with hundreds.

 Why Transparency & Honesty Matters